-STATEMENT OF DIRECTOR'S RESPONSIBILITIES IN RELATIONS TO THE FINANCIAL STATEMENT FOR THE YEAR ENDED 31 DECEMBER, 2022
+STATEMENT OF DIRECTORS' RESPONSIBILITIES IN RELATIONS TO THE FINANCIAL STATEMENT FOR THE YEAR ENDED 31 DECEMBER, 2023

-In accordance with the provisions of the Companies and Allied Matters Act 1990, the Directors of HALDANE McCALL PLC are responsible for the preparation of annual financial statements, which give a true and fair view of the financial position of the company at the end of the year and of the financial performance and cash flows for the year ended.
+In accordance with the provisions of the Companies and Allied Matters Act 2020, the Directors of HALDANE McCALL PLC are responsible for the preparation of annual financial statements, which give a true and fair view of the financial position of the company at the end of the year and of the financial performance and cash flows for the year ended.
 The responsibilities include ensuring that:

-- (a) The company keeps proper accounting records that disclose with reasonable accuracy the financial position of the company and comply with the requirements of the Companies and Allied Matters Act: - (b) Appropriate and adequate internal controls are established both to safeguard the assets of the company ad to prevent and detect fraud and other irregularities; - (c) The company prepares its financial statement using suitable accounting policies supported by reasonable and prudent judgements and estimates, and that all applicable standards have been followed and; - (d) It is appropriate for the financial statements to be prepared on a going concern basis
+- (a) The company keeps proper accounting records that disclose with reasonable accuracy the financial position of the company and comply with the requirements of the Companies and Allied Matters Act: - (b) Appropriate and adequate internal controls are established both to safeguard the assets of the company and to prevent error of omission or commission and detect fraud and other irregularities. - (c) The company prepares its financial statement using suitable accounting policies supported by reasonable and prudent judgements and estimates, and that all applicable standards have been followed and; - (d) It is appropriate for the financial statements to be prepared on a going concern basis